powderblue/geocoding-api/README.md

 A basic PHP client for working with [Google's Geocoding API](https://developers.google.com/maps/documentation/geocoding).

 > [!NOTE]
-> Only PHP7+ and the cURL extension are required; in a production environment there are no other dependencies
+> Only PHP7+ and the cURL extension are required: in a production environment there are no other dependencies

 ## Demo